jherico/VulkanExamples/README.md

 <img src="./documentation/images/vulkanlogoscene.png" alt="Vulkan demo scene" height="256px"><img src="./documentation/images/c_0.jpg" alt="C++" height="256px">

 This is a fork of [Sascha Willems](https://github.com/SaschaWillems) excellent [Vulkan examples](https://github.com/SaschaWillems/Vulkan) with some modifications.

-* All of the code except for the VulkanDebug stuff has been ported to use the [Vulkan C++ API](https://github.com/KhronosGroup/Vulkan-Hpp)
+* All of the code has been ported to use the [Vulkan C++ API](https://github.com/KhronosGroup/Vulkan-Hpp)
+* Vulkan 1.3 is being targeted as the base level, in order to use Synchronization2, Timeline Semaphores, and other former extensions that have been folded into core
+* Memory management has been migrated almost entirely to use the [Vulkan Memory Allocator](https://gpuopen.com/vulkan-memory-allocator/)
+* External dependencies are being drawn from VCPKG rather than being included in the repository
 * All platform specific code for Windows and Linux has been consolidated to use [GLFW 3.2](http://www.glfw.org/)
-* Project files for Visual Studio have been removed in favor of a pure [CMake](https://cmake.org/) based system
-* Binary files have been removed in favor of CMake external projects
 * Enable validation layers by default when building in debug mode
 * Avoid excessive use of vkDeviceWaitIdle and vkQueueWaitIdle
+* Shaders are now built at build time and made available to the application as headers containing constexpr arrays of uint32_t
-* Avoid excessive use of explicit image layout transitions, instead using implicit transitions via the RenderPass and Subpass definitions
+* ~Avoid excessive use of explicit image layout transitions, instead using implicit transitions via the RenderPass and Subpass definitions~

-## Known issues

-* I've only tested so far on Windows using VS 2013, 2015 & VS 2017.
-* I'm still cleaning up after the migration to `Vulkan.hpp` so the code isn't as clean as it could be.
-Lots of unnecessary function parameters and structure assignments remain
+  * This has been superceded with the transition to using the Dynamic Rendering feature in Vulkan 1.3, as implicit transitions are no longer possible

 # Building

 Use the provided CMakeLists.txt for use with [CMake](https://cmake.org) to generate a build configuration for your toolchain.
 Using 64 bit builds is strongly recommended.

 # Examples

 This information comes from the [original repository readme](https://github.com/SaschaWillems/Vulkan/blob/master/README.md)